 farmeth the one halfe of a forge and a furnisse of Rich.
-COVERT being in COCKFELD thother half being his owne, more farmeth of Mr.Francis CHALLYNOR gent. one forge in ARDINGLY A. a forge in ARDINGLYE. one forge and one furnace in SLAUFAM B. a furnace In BLACKFEILD and a forge at GASLONES(?)
-Bridge farmeth the L.s of ABURGAVENNY and SURREY ptes of two forges and one furnace in MOOREFORREST a furnes and a forge in CRUCKFORD a forge in TINSLEY a furnace in STRUDGATE Parck beside MOORE FORREST als a forge and furnace in ASHEDOWNE The Quene's Matie one forge and one furnace in ASHEDOWNE in the hands of Henrie BOWYER one forge at TINSLEY als a double furnace at NEWBRIDGE a furnace in MOOREFORESTE
+COVERT being in COCKFELD thother half being his owne, more farmeth of Mr.Francis CHALLYNOR gent. one forge in ARDINGLY farmeth the L.s of ABURGAVENNY and SURREY ptes of two forges and one furnace in MOOREFORREST a furnes and a forge in CRUCKFORD a forge in TINSLEY a furnace in STRUDGATE Parck beside MOORE FORREST als a forge and furnace in ASHEDOWNE The Quene's Matie one forge and one furnace in ASHEDOWNE in the hands of Henrie BOWYER one forge at TINSLEY als a double furnace at NEWBRIDGE a furnace in MOOREFORESIE